dotnet/designs/accepted/2022/ReflectionInvoke.md

 An 8.0 ask from Roslyn is to allow this to compile.
 See [C# ask for supporting TypedReference + byref-like types](https://github.com/dotnet/roslyn/issues/65255).

-Since `TypedReference` internally stores a reference to the **storage location**, and not the actual value or managed-reference-passed-by-value, it effectively supports the `ref\out\in` modifiers.
+Since `TypedReference` internally stores a reference to the **storage location**, and not the actual value or managed-reference-passed-by-value, it effectively supports the `ref/out/in` modifiers.
 Also, it does this with an implicit `ref` - attempting to use the `ref` keyword is not allowed:
 ```cs
 int i = 42;
 TypedReference tr = __makeref(ref i); // error CS1525: Invalid expression term 'ref'